Emma Wilkinson reports:

 It is estimated that over 90% of NHS doctors who have died from Covid-19 were from ethnic minority backgrounds, but nearly three months after the first doctor's death in March, many doctors still have not been risk assessed as advised.

-that hospital trusts should take ethnicity into account when carrying out risk assessments, and earlier this month a recommended accelerating 'the development of culturally competent occupational risk assessment tools'.
+NHS England recommended in April that hospital trusts should take ethnicity into account when carrying out risk assessments, and earlier this month a Public Health England review recommended accelerating 'the development of culturally competent occupational risk assessment tools'.

 Scunthorpe-based consultant ophthalmologist, Sakkaf Ahmed Aftab, was so disappointed by the rate of progress nationally that he formed his own survey and distributed it Black, Asian and ethnic minority doctors around the country.